Best Things To Do In Lake Tekapo (2026): Top Attractions + Hidden Gems

 Hanging out at Mount John Lookout

-From Mount John, you can view stunning 360-degree views of Lake Tekapo and other lakes nearby, the Southern Alps and Mackenzie flats.
+From Mount John, you can view stunning 360-degree views of Lake Tekapo and other lakes nearby, the Southern Alps and the Mackenzie flats.
 It is breathtaking to see and well worth the visit.

 Mount John Observatory is located here, which is where you will find the best stargazing opportunities mentioned above!

-If you are looking for an alternative way to visit, or if you don’t have your own transport, Mount John Summit track is one of the best Lake Tekapo walks, taking around 2 hours, or longer if you take the shore track.
+If you are looking for an alternative way to visit, or if you don’t have your own transport, the Mount John Summit track is one of the best Lake Tekapo walks, taking around 2 hours, or longer if you take the shore track.

-Tip: Visit the Astro Cafe Tekapo for a meal or a snack during your visit to Mount John.
+Insider Tip: Visit the Astro Cafe Tekapo for a meal or a snack during your visit to Mount John.
 There are few places in the world where you can enjoy a view this good with your coffee and cake!

 Visit Tekapo Springs